italrr/canvas/README.md

 Short summary:
 - There are no classes.
 Only objects akin to JS-like objects
-- Designed around to be fully functional (unmutability), although mutations are possible
+- Designed to be fully functional (unmutability), although mutations are possible
 - Just like Lisp, everything is a list one way or the other
 - Strings are formed using single quotes (') for now